-The DPA creates a number of criminal offences that can only be instituted by the Information Commissioner or with the consent of the Director of Public Prosecutions (DPP).
+The Data Protection Act (DPA) creates a number of criminal offences that can only be instituted by the Information Commissioner or with the consent of the Director of Public Prosecutions (DPP).
 The most relevant DPA offences to consider are:-

 Unlawful obtaining etc. of personal data – s.55(1) and 55(3) DPA 1998

 It is an offence to knowingly or recklessly obtain, disclose or procure the disclosure of personal information without the consent of the data controller.